Get Your Business Dispute Case Packet — Skip the $14K Lawyer

 - Awareness and Education: Business owners might lack awareness of arbitration benefits or how to incorporate arbitration clauses effectively.

-- Cost Barriers: While generally cost-effective, initial setup costs or arbitration fees can be a concern for very small businesses with limited financial resources.
+- Cost Barriers: While generally cost-effective, initial setup costs or arbitration fees can be a concern for very small businesses at a local employer resources.

 Addressing these challenges involves community education, leveraging technological solutions, and building networks between local businesses and arbitration providers.